 After you change the pouch, wash your hands.

-Call your WOC nurse or other health care provider if:
+Call your ostomy nurse or other healthcare provider if:

 The skin around the stoma is red, weepy, bleeding, or broken.